BrentBaccala/collaborate/README.md

 1. N.B: There is currently no mechanism to auto-start VNC servers from these scripts.
 If they're not running, the user will fall back on the default VNC session.

+1. To facilitate full screen use, the students can run an audio control widget in their student desktops:

+   `python3 -m vnc_collaborate student_audio_controls &`

+   The widget contains mute and deaf controls for that single student, as well as a "hand" icon that does not interface with Big Blue Button at all, but is visible from the teacher overview when it is clicked.

+1. The student desktops also need a window manager of some kind.
+FVWM is not required, since it doesn't have to support any special features like "teacher mode".
+If FVWM is used, a minimalist FVWM config is provided that offers very few options to the student.
+The following command can be placed in the student's `.fvwm/config` file, or in `/etc/skel/.fvwm/config`:

+   `PipeRead 'python3 -m vnc_collaborate print student_sandbox_fvwm_config'`

+   If FVWM is used with a different config, I recommend at least setting `EdgeScroll 0 0`, since edge scrolling (panning to a new desktop when the mouse hits the edge of the display) doesn't work very well on VNC desktops.